Last Updated on January 19, 2021

 Sometimes a prospect seems interested, but really does need to think about it due to timing, budgeting, compatibility, or a host of other considerations.

-Give them this opportunity, but maintain control of the process by agreeing to a reasonable follow-up date.
-Saying something like, “Sure, it sounds like you need to check on a few things to make sure this is a good fit.
+Give them this opportunity, but maintain control of the sales process by agreeing to a reasonable follow-up date.
+Saying something like, “Sure, it sounds like you need extra time to check on a few things to make sure this is a good fit to move forward.
 How about I give you a call next Tuesday to check in?”

 This is a great way to give you prospect some room, while keeping the process moving forward.